 A failed suicide attempt, a divorce and the messy end of his most significant extra-marital affair brought Frank Sinatra to the point where only a magnificently unhappy album about loneliness, failure, isolation and depression would do.
 It’s possible that this is where the ‘concept album’ originated.

 Lushly arranged by Nelson Riddle, In the Wee Small Hours has the sort of vocal eloquence and immediacy that can make the hair on your head stand to attention.
 Never has one man’s loneliness and vanishing sense of self-worth sounded so compelling or so lavish, or so at odds with the vivid orchestration from which it cries.

 2. Charles Mingus – Mingus Ah Um

 You’re not short of choice where Charles Mingus records are concerned.
 Between 1950 and 1960, he released at least 23 albums.
-But it’s Mingus Ah Um – packed with compositions written for or about Mingus’ musical heroes like Lester Young and Duke Ellington, as well as less affectionate figures like Orval E. Faubus – that is the most consistently dazzling.
+But it’s Mingus Ah Um – packed with compositions written for or about Mingus’s musical heroes, such as Lester Young and Duke Ellington, as well as less affectionate figures, such as Orval E. Faubus – that is the most consistently dazzling.